tokumine/plump/README.md

 PLUMP.
 ==

-Takes a mbtile with non-existent tile gaps and fills with blank tiles.
+Takes an .mbtile file with non-existent tile gaps and fills with blank tiles.

 This keeps google maps happy by preventing 404's being served from mapbox/tilelive.

+To save space, this script uses 1 actual blank tile and links all missing tiles to this.

 Install
 --